AldanaArcidiacono/week1/readme.md

 git reset (name of the commit) to put it in the branch we need A branch points only to a commit

+## Have conflicts locally

+First actualize the Main.
+I go to my branch and do a MERGE MAIN.
+Resolve conflict.
+Go to gitHub and do the pull request

 ## Delete a branch

 We are just deleting a LABEL